GooberCraft/StormtrooperX/README.md

 This repository includes GitHub Actions workflows:

 - **Build Workflow** (`.github/workflows/build.yml`): Automatically builds the plugin on every push to master/develop and pull requests.
-Tests against both Java 17 and 21 to ensure compatibility.
+Tests against Java 8, 17, and 21 to ensure compatibility.
 Artifacts are available in the Actions tab.
 - **Release Workflow** (`.github/workflows/release.yml`): Automatically builds and attaches the JAR file to GitHub releases when you create a new release.

 ## Compatibility

 - **Minecraft Version**: 1.13 - 1.21.x (and future versions)
 - **Server Software**: Spigot, Paper, Purpur, or any Spigot-based server
-- **Java Version**: 17+ (tested on Java 17 and 21)
+- **Java Version**: 8+ (tested on Java 8, 17, and 21)

+**Version Notes**:
+- Minecraft 1.13-1.16.5: Java 8+
+- Minecraft 1.17-1.17.1: Java 16+
+- Minecraft 1.18+: Java 17+
-**Note**: The Bogged mob type is only available in Minecraft 1.21+.
+- The Bogged mob type is only available in Minecraft 1.21+.
 On earlier versions, the plugin will work normally but Bogged will be unavailable.

 ## Support